CaterpillarStudyGroup/ImportantArticles/src/HPE_HMR_Summary.md

 ||2022|BodySLAM: Joint Camera Localisation, Mapping, and Human Motion Tracking|
 ||2023|Decoupling Human and Camera Motion from Videos in the Wild|联合优化人体姿势和相机scale，使人体位移与学习的运动模型相匹配|多人|[link](https://caterpillarstudygroup.github.io/ReadPapers/16.html)|
 ||2024|TRAM: Global Trajectory and Motion of 3D Humans from in-the-wild Video|||[link](https://caterpillarstudygroup.github.io/ReadPapers/18.html)|

+# Evaluation

+## Evaluation metrics

+### For pose and shape reconstruction

+mean per-joint error (MPJPE),   Procrustes-aligned perjoint error (PA-MPJPE),
+per-vertex error (PVE)

+### To evaluate the motion smoothness

+ acceleration error (ACCEL) against the ground truth acceleration

+### For human trajectory evaluation,

+we slice a sequence into 100-frame segments and evaluate 3D joint error after aligning the first two frames (W-MPJPE100) or the entire segment (WA-MPJPE100) [93].
+evaluate the error of the entire trajectory after aligning the first frame, with root translation error (RTE), root orientation error (ROE), and egocentric root velocity error (ERVE).

+### For camera trajectory evaluation

+absolute trajectory error (ATE) [75], which performs Procrustes with scaling to align the estimation with ground truth before computing error.

+### To evaluate the accuracy of our scale estimation

+evaluate ATE using our estimated scale (ATE-S) [35].